 If patients are seen early, the stomach should be evacuated by emesis or gastric lavage.
 Olive oil or vegetable oil (60 mL or 2 fl oz) may then be given to delay absorption of hexachlorophene, followed by a saline cathartic to hasten removal.
 Treatment is symptomatic and supportive; intravenous fluids (5 percent dextrose in physiologic saline solution) may be given for dehydration.
 Any other electrolyte derangement should be corrected.
 If marked hypotension occurs, vasopressor therapy is indicated.
 Use of opiates may be considered if gastrointestinal symptoms (cramping, diarrhea) are severe.
 Scheduled medical or surgical procedures should be postponed until the patient's condition has been evaluated and stabilized.

-pHisoHex (hexachlorophene) should not be used on burned or denuded skin.
+pHisoHex must not be used on burned or denuded skin.

-It should not be used routinely for prophylactic total body bathing.
+It must not be used as an occlusive dressing, wetpack, or lotion.
+It must not be used routinely for prophylactic total body bathing.

-It should not be used as a vaginal pack or tampon, or on any mucous membranes.
+It must not be used as a vaginal pack or tampon, or on any mucous membranes.

 Additional Phisohex Information

 Phisohex User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 Find out what women really need.